gniftygnome/basalt-crusher/README.md

 there are options to increase the output quite a bit...)

 ## Why are there two jaw liner slots?
-The mod is intended to allow the user to input a stack of jaw liners to the left slot and have them move one at a time to the right slot where they get damaged.
-However, so far the only way I have found to do this is with two different items per jaw liner.
-If I figure out a better way, that's how it will work.
-If not, I'll rework the GUI once I've given up.
+Since 0.2.0, the mod allows the user to input a stack of jaw liners to the left slot and have them move one at a time to the right slots where they get damaged.
+Minecraft does not admit it is possible to stack things that can be damaged or enchanted and jaw liners are both.
+This means you may see slightly strange behavior in your inventory related to this feature.
+I think overall it's worth the convenience, though.